dvsdimas/crypto-execution/README.md

 This trivial solution allows to make real cheap configuration just for start and make quite tricky configuration for handling really big load with sharding in DB and in other components.

+# State

+Currently project is in alpha state.
+Binance Exchange can be used with market or limit orders.

+Absence of tests according developing in a rush and possibility of been be ditched out of the startup.

 # execution REST API